lidesdk/lide.github.io/content/post/shell-release-0.1.13.md

 are related to security.
 Update is required because numerous fixes are done.

-A new version of inifile was written using lide framework.
+A new version of inifile was written using lide framework because two existing had issues with encoding in all operating systems.

+New version of luacurl and ssl this approach ensures connections of lide with last HTTP REST APIs.

+Update lide.core and lide.base to execute code on linux arm, i'm coding a shell that runs on Linux ARM too.

 - Add luacurl to runtime.
 - Security patches.